In our previous blog posts and videos, we have talked about:

 Cluttering speech is a rare, relatively unknown type of speaking disability that people often mistake for stuttering.
 Some cluttered speakers refer to themselves as stutters.

-Additionally, sometimes cluttering and stuttering occurs together in a person, making it more confusing.
+Additionally, sometimes cluttering and stuttering occur together in a person, making it more confusing.
 In the next heading, we will look at the differences between these two disorders that are commonly mistaken for each other.

 Stuttering: A Similar Speech Fluency Disorder